BabyBroder/VirtualMemoryManager/docs/DESIGN.md

 ### High-Level Architecture
 The system follows a step-by-step process to simulate virtual memory management:
+1. **Input Handling**

-1. **Input Handling**: Read logical addresses from an input file.
+   Read logical addresses from an input file to initiate the simulation.

-2. **Address Translation**:
+2. **Address Translation**
-   - Extract the **page number** and **offset** from the logical address.
+   - Extract the page number and offset from the logical address.
-   - Check the **TLB** for a quick frame lookup.
+   - Check the TLB for a quick frame lookup.
-   - If a TLB miss occurs, check the **Page Table** for the frame number.
+   - If a TLB miss occurs:
+     - Check the Page Table for the frame number.
+     - If the page is not in memory, handle the page fault as described below.

-3. **Page Fault Handling**:
+3. **Page Fault Handling**
-   - If a page fault occurs (i.e., the page is not in physical memory), the system will load the missing page from the **Backing Store**.
+   - If a page is missing from physical memory, load it from the Backing Store.
-   - If physical memory is full, a **page replacement strategy** will be used to decide which page to evict.
-Supported page replacement strategies include:
+   - If physical memory is full, decide which page to evict using one of the supported **Page Replacement Strategies**:
      - **FIFO (First-In, First-Out)**
      - **LRU (Least Recently Used)**

-4. **Translation and Data Retrieval**:
+4. **Translation and Data Retrieval**
-   - Translate the logical address to a physical address using the frame number and the offset.
+   - Translate the logical address to a physical address using the frame number and offset.
    - Retrieve the byte value from physical memory.
-5. **Output Generation**: Output the logical address, physical address, and byte value for each address translation.
-6. **Statistics**: Track and report **TLB hit rates**, **page fault rates**, and other performance metrics at the end of the simulation.

-### TLB Replacement Strategy
+5. **TLB Replacement Strategy**
    The **Translation Lookaside Buffer (TLB)** stores recently accessed page-to-frame mappings to speed up address translation.
-The following TLB replacement strategies are supported:
+TLB replacement occurs when the TLB is full, and a new entry must be added.
+Supported strategies include:

-- **FIFO (First-In, First-Out)**: The first TLB entry added is the first one evicted when a new entry is added.
+   - **FIFO (First-In, First-Out)**: Evicts the earliest added entry when a new one is added.
-  - **Advantages**: Simple and easy to implement.
+     - *Advantages*: Simple and easy to implement.
-  - **Disadvantages**: May result in suboptimal performance, especially if the access pattern doesn’t exhibit locality.
+     - *Disadvantages*: May be suboptimal if the access pattern lacks locality.

-- **LRU (Least Recently Used)**: The least recently used entry in the TLB is replaced when a new entry needs to be loaded.
+   - **LRU (Least Recently Used)**: Replaces the least recently used entry.
-  - **Advantages**: Good performance for many workloads, as it approximates optimal behavior by assuming recently accessed pages are likely to be accessed again soon.
+     - *Advantages*: Performs well for workloads exhibiting locality, approximating optimal behavior.
-  - **Disadvantages**: Requires tracking access order, which can add overhead.
+     - *Disadvantages*: Tracking access order can add computational overhead.

-- **OPT (Optimal Replacement)**: The TLB entry that will not be used for the longest time in the future is replaced.
+   - **OPT (Optimal Replacement)**: Replaces the entry that will not be used for the longest time in the future.
-  - **Advantages**: Theoretically provides the best performance by evicting the page that will be needed furthest in the future.
+     - *Advantages*: Provides theoretically optimal performance.
-  - **Disadvantages**: Requires knowledge of future memory accesses, which is not available in most real systems.
-In practical terms, this strategy is often used for simulation or performance testing rather than real-world implementation.
+     - *Disadvantages*: Requires knowledge of future memory accesses, making it suitable only for simulation or performance testing.

+6. **Output Generation**
+   - For each address translation, output the logical address, physical address, and byte value.

+7. **Statistics Reporting**
+   - At the end of the simulation, report key performance metrics such as:
+     - **TLB hit rate**
+     - **Page fault rate**
+     - Other relevant statistics to evaluate the system's efficiency.

 ### Key Components